Hi Tarot Bumblebees,

-When people consult the oracle of the internet (otherwise known as Google), one of the top questions is ‘how to shuffle tarot cards’.
-While a lot of people struggle with shuffling cards, thankfully there is no special technique that will make your reading any more accurate.
-There are however a lot of different ways to go about it.
+When people consult the oracle of the internet (otherwise known as Google), one of the top questions is “how to shuffle tarot cards?”
+While many people struggle with shuffling cards, thankfully, there’s no special technique that will make your readings any more accurate.
+There are, however, a lot of different ways to go about it.
 So let’s explore some of them.

 A quick shout out before I get started.
-The wonderful Avalon Cameron also just released a video on shuffling tarot cards (we are on the same witchy wavelength), so you might want to check that out too since this is not an exhaustive list.
+The wonderful Avalon Cameron also just released a video on shuffling tarot cards (we’re on the same witchy wavelength), so you might want to check that out after since this is not an exhaustive list.

 Tarot Card Shuffling Techniques

 I’ve seen many people get uncomfortable when I ask them to shuffle the cards.
 It can be intimidating, especially when someone is watching you.
-They worry they are going to do it wrong.
+They worry they’re going to do it wrong.

-The important thing to remember is that the message of the reading will come through even if your shuffling is not great.
-It’s not about how good a shuffler you are anyway.
-I only really know how to riffle shuffle and sometimes, even after all these years, the cards go everywhere!
+The important thing to remember is that the message of the reading will come through even if your shuffling isn’t great.
+It’s not about how good a shuffler you’re.
+I only really know how to riffle shuffle, and sometimes, even after all these years, the cards go everywhere!
 It happens.

-In the video for this blog post, I show the examples for each technique (minus the card shuffling machine as I don’t own one) so I recommend having a watch.
+In the video for this blog post, I show examples for each technique (minus the card shuffling machine as I don’t own one), so I recommend having a watch.
 Here are some common ones:

-While this is my personal favorite, it can take a toll overtime on the cards because of the tension that created.
-It’s a great way to shuffle oversized tarot decks, square, and round decks.
+While this is my personal favorite, it can take a toll overtime on the cards because of the tension that’s created.
+It’s a great way to shuffle oversized tarot decks, square and round decks.
 You can also get super fancy (I wish I could, but my way works for me) in your technique that can be very impressive.

 Over and under